 The Method

-Over the course of eight weeks, you’ll explore five stages.
+Over the course of eight weeks, you’ll explore three phases.

 Regulating Responses

-Our brains are hardwired to respond to threats, but our pre-programmed fight-or-flight reaction isn’t appropriate for most modern-day stressors.
-We’ll address something called ‘predictive processing’ – your brain’s built-in responses – and teach you how to use these responses to feel calmer and less stressed.
+Our brains are designed to respond to threats, but our typical fight-or-flight reaction isn’t appropriate for most modern-day stressors.
+We’ll learn simple tools to feel less stressed, panicky, and depressed, and to feel calmer and more present.

 Engaging the Senses

-The physical sensations you experience in response to thoughts and perceived stressors are known as the ‘felt sense.’
-We’ll teach you to engage with these sensations, and in doing so, bring about a significant change in the way you experience different aspects of your life.
+The physical sensations we experience in response to thoughts and perceived stressors are known as the ‘felt sense.’
+We’ll teach you to work with these sensations, and in doing so, bring about a significant change in how you relate to emotions, process challenges, make decisions, and more.

 The Team